Skip to footer content

 Output File

-This article demonstrated how to import and read an Excel file in C# without any Microsoft Excel installed.
-It then considered multiple ways to read data from an Excel spreadsheet.
-IronXL also helps create Excel files in C# without any Excel installed.
+This article demonstrated how to import and read an Excel file in C# without Microsoft Excel installed.
+It covered multiple ways to read data from an Excel spreadsheet, from individual cells to entire worksheets.
+IronXL also helps you create Excel files in C# without any Excel installation required.

 IronXL provides an all-in-one solution for all Microsoft Excel document-related tasks to be implemented programmatically.
-You can perform formula calculation, string or number sorting, trimming and appending, find and replace, merge and unmerge, save files, etc. You can edit cell values and also set cell data formats along with validating spreadsheet data.
-It also supports CSV files and helps you work like Excel data.
+You can perform formula calculations, string or number sorting, trimming and appending, find and replace, merge and unmerge cells, save files, and much more.
+You can edit cell values and also set cell data formats along with validating spreadsheet data.
+It also supports CSV files and helps you work with Excel data seamlessly.

-IronXL is available for a free trial and can be licensed for commercial use with its Lite package starting from $749 only.
+IronXL is available for a free trial and can be licensed for commercial use with its Lite package starting from $799 only.
+The library offers excellent documentation, tutorials, and code examples to help you get started quickly with Excel file operations in your C# applications.

 Frequently Asked Questions